Employment & Benefits

-Benefits - if the employee chooses to opt in
+- Medical, dental, and vision insurance benefits - if the employee chooses to opt in

-PEO fees - payroll provider costs ($49 or $99 per month per employee depending on benefits status)
+- PEO fees - payroll provider costs ($49 or $99 per month per employee depending on benefits status)

-Administrative fee - $50 per employee per month
+- Administrative fee - $50 per employee per month

 Costs are automatically deducted monthly from the Collective's budget.
 Once employment is set up, employees will be paid by direct debit and Collectives do not have to take any action to manage ongoing expenses.